Last updated: 09 February 2021

 (e) you will keep your contact details (including email address and mobile phone number) up to date.
 We will use these details to contact you with information about your account, and (if you have opted in to receiving it) to send promotional information.

 2.2 You agree to receive all communications from us electronically, including bills, price changes and other information about your account, and any other notices we need to send you.
-We may send this information to you via My OVO or your nominated email address.
+We may send this information to you via your nominated email address or to your online account.

 2.3 Section 2.2 won’t apply:

-(a) where you are on the Priority Services Register (see section 24.5 for more information), or
+(a) where you are on the Priority Services Register (see section 20.5 for more information); or

 2.4 Unless you are on the Priority Services Register, we may charge you extra for postal communications.